abishekk06/Hands-On-Projects/Project3-Monitoting-Solution-Prometheus-Grafana/monitoring.md

 sudo hostnamectl set-hostname targer1 sudo hostnamectl set-hostname targer2
 ```
-Note: Type `bash` for immediate effect, if the hostname is diff after restarting the server, it's because the hostname was ser only in the shell.
+Note: Type `bash` for immediate effect, if the hostname is diff after restarting the server, it's because the hostname was set only in the shell.
 To make the hostname persistant, add it into the etc/hosts file.

 Add its own instance IP and hostname for each machine.